 - Empower educators with technical training and development workshops required to implement modern technology, and science & engineering practices in the classroom.

-- Establish and manage a library of shared science and engineering equipment for use in Maine classrooms with support from school districts, local businesses, colleges, and foundations.
+- Establish and manage a library of shared science and engineering equipment for use in Maine classrooms with support from local businesses, colleges, and foundations.

 - Promote STEM awareness in the community and facilitate STEM career exploration.